Financial Planning

 The grantor holds the authority to alter or cancel this trust whenever they see fit.
 What happens to a living trust when one spouse dies depends on the terms of the trust.

-When both spouses have a joint revocable living trust, the surviving spouse usually takes on the role of sole trustee and retains full control over the trust's assets.
-The terms of the trust unequivocally lay out how assets will be managed and distributed upon the passing of the first spouse.
+In a joint revocable living trust, the surviving spouse typically becomes the sole trustee.
+The surviving spouse maintains full control over the assets.
+The trust terms define how to manage and distribute assets after the passing of the first spouse.

-When both spouses want the surviving spouse to inherit all assets, opting for a joint trust is a simpler and easier option compared to maintaining separate trusts.
+When both spouses want the survivor to inherit all assets, a joint trust is a simpler and easier option compared to separate trusts.
 It saves time and minimizes complications, ensuring a smoother process for the surviving spouse.

 Does a Revocable Trust Become Irrevocable When One Spouse Dies?